chaitanyajerripothula/egghead-asciicasts/advanced-sql/lessons/08_postgresql-create-variables-and-blocks-with-do-declare.md

  2020-04-01  |           | 82cb8717-3621-4373-8796-c3acc1699b86 | Melissa    | melissa@gmail.com
 ```

 Look it up and, yeah.
 Her start date is April 1st, and that's the same as mine.
-Let's look at another example of what we can do with our variables, specifically the `startDate` variable that received it's value from the selected `do` statement.
+Let's look at another example of what we can do with our variables, specifically the `startDate` variable that received its value from the selected `do` statement.

 ```postgres
 postgres=# do $$